-Similar to bonus issue, stock split is usually to encourage more retail participation by reducing the value per share.
+Similar to a bonus issue, a stock split is usually to encourage more retail participation by reducing the value per share.

 11.5 – Rights Issue

 The idea behind a rights issue is to raise fresh capital.
-However instead of going public, the company approaches their existing shareholders Think about the rights issue as a second IPO but for a select group of people (existing shareholders).
-The rights issue could be an indication of a promising new development in the company.
-The shareholders can subscribe to the rights issue in the proportion of their share holding.
-For example 1:4 rights issue means for every 4 shares a shareholder owns, he can subscribe to 1 additional share.
-Needless to say the new shares under the rights issue will be issued at a lower price than what prevails in the markets.
+However, instead of going public, the company approaches its existing shareholders Think about the rights issue as a second IPO but for a select group of people (existing shareholders).
+The rights issue could be an indication of promising new development in the company.
+The shareholders can subscribe to the rights issue in the proportion of their shareholding.
+For example, 1:4 rights issue means for every 4 shares a shareholder owns, he can subscribe to 1 additional share.
+Needless to say, the new shares under the rights issue will be issued at a lower price than what prevails in the markets.

 11.6 – Buyback of shares

-A buyback can be seen as a method for company to invest in itself by buying shares from other investors in the market.
-Buybacks reduce the number of shares outstanding in the market, however buyback of shares is an important method of corporate restructuring.
-There could be many reasons why corporate choose to buy back shares..
+A buyback can be seen as a method for a company to invest in itself by buying shares from other investors in the market.
+Buybacks reduce the number of shares outstanding in the market, however, buyback of shares is an important method of corporate restructuring.
+There could be many reasons why corporates choose to buy back shares…

 - To consolidate their stake in the company

 - To prevent other companies from taking over